Wednesday, November 07, 2012

 But in 1961, the goal was a winning season and perhaps a Lambert Cup, and it was Colgate standing in the way.

-1960 saw Colgate reappear on Lehigh schedule, where a trip up to Hamilton was remembered by Bob Voccolo '60 many years later.
+1960 saw Colgate reappearance on Lehigh's schedule after a 38 year absence, where a trip up to Hamilton was remembered by Bob Voccolo '60 many years later.

 And with Eastern superiority at stake - and, perhaps, serving as a bit of a preview of their future battles for titles in the Patriot League - they tussled in old Taylor Stadium at the site where the Rauch Business Center now stands on campus.